 Find chemistry in unstructured data

 Free text search solutions are widely available on the market, but there are only a few engines which can combine free text search with chemical search.
-ChemLocator can do it and not only free text criterias are possible to use but also the most important metadata of the documents are searchable like author, creation and modification dates, etc.
+ChemLocator can do this relying on ChemAxon's robust JChem Engines and on Elastic search.
+Not only free text criterias are possible to use but also the most important metadata of the documents are searchable, like author, creation and modification dates, etc.

-At the beginning it is not always clear what we are looking for.
-One solution is to start with more general query conditions.
-The hit list might be large, but there is an approach which will help you to narrow down the hit list without executing new queries against the full database.
-Those are the refiners.
-The refiners will just operate on the already available hit list and not on the whole database.
+At the start of a research, it's not always clear what information should be discovered precisely.
+One solution for this issue is to start with more general query conditions.
+With this approach there are fair chances that the hit list will be rather large.
+With the refiners, ChemLocator can help you narrowing down the hit list without executing new queries against the full database.
+The refiners will operate only on the already available hit list and not on the whole database.
 ChemLocator offers various refiners, some of them are content related like structure refiners.
-Some of them are metadata refiners like file type, author, creation date, etc. Some of them are able to filter out locations of documents, and many more.
+Others are metadata refiners like file type, author, creation date, etc. And some refiners are able to filter out locations of documents, and many more.

-Some queries might result hundreds of hits using the substructure search.
-But which of them are the most relevant ones?
-Ordering the results by atom count is a solution, but not sophisticated.
-Our relevance sorting formula is more sophisticated and will ensure that the user will see those hits first which are the most relevants to the query.
-Another nice thing about the formula is that, the search response time is not increased, because the formula is implemented in a way which does not affect the query time!
-More relevant hits first, without performance penalty!
+Some queries might give hundreds of hits back using the substructure search.
+Finding the most relevant ones can be difficult.
+The results can be ordered by the atom count, but ChemLocator offers a more sophisticated solution, called relevance sorting.
+It ensures that the user will see those hits first that are the most relevant to the query.
+Using the relevance sorting formula will not affect the search response time.
+Achieve more relevant hits first, without performance penalty!

 Optical Character Recognition and Optical Structure Recognition